KovtunV/NoStringEvaluating/README.md

 - "[myVariable ♥]"
 - "[simpleVariable]"

-Needless to say, you can write simple variable with brackets too.
+Needless to say, you can write simple variable with brackets as well.

 ### Precompiled variables